stepchowfun/gigamesh/INSTALLATION.md

     - You'll need to change the `env` field(s) of the GitHub action in `.github/workflows/ci.yml` to set the correct environment variables for the deploy step (see the deployment instructions above).
     - Set up two secrets in the repository settings on GitHub:
       - `DOCKER_PASSWORD`: This is your Docker ID password.
 Toast will use it to cache intermediate Docker images when performing builds.
-      - `GCP_CREDENTIALS`: This should contain the contents of the credentials file for the GCP service account you created earlier.
+      - `GCP_DEPLOY_CREDENTIALS`: This should contain the contents of the credentials file for the deployment service account you created earlier.
 It's used to authorize the CI job to deploy the website.
   - You will also need to update the constants in [`shared/constants.ts`](https://github.com/stepchowfun/gigamesh/blob/master/shared/constants.ts) as appropriate.